How Emi Leather Goods are Made

 Emi's production process stems from the sourcing of top-quality, premium leathers.
 A key factor in how we select our leather sources is the information available on the tannery's physical factory and it's production process.
 We support tanneries that strive to meet ethical standards in regards to water treatment methods and fair trade work environments.

-Most of the tanneries that we regularly use have been audited by the Leather Working Group, an organization that promotes sustainable business practices within the leather industry.
+Many of the tanneries that we regularly use have been audited by the Leather Working Group, an organization that promotes sustainable business practices within the leather industry.
 At the same time, we also understand that there are tanneries who produce quality leathers, have yet to be audited, but are committed to ethical business practices and minimizing their environmental footprint.
 In any case, we thoroughly research all of our leather suppliers to ensure that they uphold the highest ethical standards in regards to the community and environment.

 After selecting the leather, we begin sketching out product ideas.
 Our design inspirations are found everywhere: from manipulating the leather tools/materials, to performing seemingly non-relevant tasks, exploring nature, visiting art exhibits, or even watching our surroundings.
 Product ideas can sprout from seeing and feeling various leathers and their tempers (how soft/stiff the leather is), browsing different hard wares, having a desire to improve existing products, or from personal requests from friends, family and supporters.